fgNv/package-tracking-management/Readme.md

 ## In order to build the application:

-### Paket and fsi must be registered in environment vars, and npm must be installed
+### Paket and fsi must be registered in PATH, and npm must be installed

 * paket restore